Sigma-Ryden/SerializationFixture/README.md

 # Functional:

 #### Serialization of common types:
-- arithmetic
+- all arithmetic types
-- enum
+- enum or scoped enum
-- static array
+- static or dynamic array
 - pointer (with data tracking)
 #### Sserialization of library types:
 - STL: string, vector, array...
-- any usage type
+- any usage types
 #### serialization of users class:
 - common
 - hierarchy